5jt/Tatin/docs/source/glossary.md

 : A short name you can use locally as an alternative to a full package ID.
     (Allows you to work with multiple versions of the same package.)

+package cache
+: A namespace that holds the contents of a package.

+    By convention there are two: `#._tatin` and `⎕SE._tatin`.
+    Both are referred to by objects in the workspace;
+    neither should be named in your code.

 package ID
 : A case-insensitive pattern for matching against full package names: the name of a package, possibly also including its group; major version number; major and minor version numbers; or major and minor version and patch numbers.
 Examples: